-Basic Life and AD&D/Voluntary Life and AD&D. The RFP, Life and AD&D Insurance.
-The RFP, including all details, can be obtained by contacting Sue Frick at Gallagher Benefit Services: phone: (952)356-0698; e-mail: sue_frick@ajg.com.
+LOGIS is requesting fully-insured proposals for Group Basic Life and AD&D/Voluntary Life and AD&D Insurance.
+The RFP, including all details, can be ob-tained by contacting Sue Frick at Gallagher Benefit Services: phone: (952)356-0698; e-mail: sue_frick@ ajg.com.
 Any questions regarding the RFP should be directed to Sue Frick at Gallagher Benefit Services.
 Quoting carriers must provide a proposal via email, following the instructions outlined in the RFP no later than 2:00 pm on July 30, 2021.
-Proposals received after the deadline will be considered late and ineligible for consideration. eligible for consideration.
+Proposals received after the dead-line_will be considered late and inline will be considered late and ineligible for consideration.